sjtrimble/angular/aio/content/tutorial/getting-started-architecture.md

 The string provided in `loadChildren` references the path of our module's TypeScript file, and then after the `#` sign, references the symbol that contains our module.

-When the user navigates to `products/42`, the router automatically load an execute the code for the Lazy Loaded Products Module.
+When the user navigates to `products/42`, the router automatically loads and executes the code for the lazy loaded `ProductsModule`.

 As the router descends the tree, it consumes the matched segements of the route.
 This means our `:productId` route in the child module matches `/products/42` in the URL bar because `products` was consumed by the parent module.